RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 ### 1. SAP BTP Trial Account
 First, we will register for a BTP Trial Account.
-Therefore, go to [SAP's website](https://www.sap.com/index.html) and register for an SAP account at the top right (you can provide 'University of Passau' as company, 'Training' as department and 'Student' as relationship).
+Therefore, go to
+<a href="https://www.sap.com/index.html" target="_blank">SAP's website</a> and register for an SAP account at the top right (you can provide 'University of Passau' as company, 'Training' as department and 'Student' as relationship).
 After confirming the mail you have to set a password and then log in.

 Next, you have to register for the BTP Trial itself.
-Go to the [BTP Cockpit](https://account.hanatrial.ondemand.com/trial/).
+Go to the <a href="https://account.hanatrial.ondemand.com/trial/" target="_blank">BTP Cockpit</a>.
 If you close this tab after logging in and being asked for a phone number you might be lucky and won't be asked for a phone number when opening the link a second time - otherwise please provide your phone number.
 Select *Europe (Frankfurt) - AWS* as your region and continue - the generation of your account might take roughly two minutes.

 Afterwards, click *Go To Your Trial Account* to get started - the opened Cockpit might be a useful browser bookmark!

 ### 2. ABAP Trial Environment
 With our SAP BTP Trial Account up and running we now want to oboard to the ABAP Environment Trial.
-Enter the [BTP Cockpit](https://account.hanatrial.ondemand.com/trial/) (or stay where you've ended the first substep).
+Enter the <a href="https://account.hanatrial.ondemand.com/trial/" target="_blank">BTP Cockpit</a> (or stay where you've ended the first substep).

 Click *Boosters* on the left, use the search and start *Prepare an Account for ABAP Trial*.
 After a minute you should get a success message and store the *Service Key* on your computer - this will be needed to connect the ABAP Trial with Eclipse later on.